atomisthq/docs/docs/user-guide/rug/path-expressions.md

 path expressions from a powerful and flexible way to select code and events to operate on.

+!!! tip "Path expressions everywhere"
+	Path expressions are a core concept everywhere in Rug.
+Their detailed semantics differ between project 	operations and handlers, but the fact that 	everything is addressable and navigable from any 	starting point is universally applicable.

 [xpath]: https://www.w3.org/TR/xpath/

 <!-- Everything is a tree, path expressions enable precise navigation